Methodology

 Josh Stein

-Managing Partner, Threshold Ventures
+Founder and Managing Partner, Threshold Ventures

 Andy McLoughlin